autosit/autosit.github.io/_posts/2022-03-30-pmbm_wakes_spawning.md

 |<img src="{{site.url}}/assets/boatwakes.jpg" width="700"> |
 | Wake behind a motorboat as seen in optical camera, lidar and radar. |

-The [Poisson Multi-Bernoulli Mixture (PMBM) filter] is a gold standard for multi-target tracking.
+The Poisson Multi-Bernoulli Mixture (PMBM) filter [(Williams 2015)] is a gold standard for multi-target tracking.
 It is a sophisticated variation of Multiple Hypothesis Tracking (MHT), where several competing association hypotheses are generated and maintained at each estimation cycle.
 This differs from tracking methods such as Joint Probabilistic Data Association (JPDA) where all the association hypotheses are combined after every estimation cycle.
 This makes the PMBM filter more robust, at the price of higher computational requirements.

 So far, variations of the PMBM filter exist for the standard model, and for extended object tracking, where several detections can originate from each target.